-The users of statistical data are informed about revisions (provisional, final data) on the website of the Croatian Bureau of Statistics www.dzs.hr.
+Provisional data are not published in the survey; therefore, there are no planned data revisions.
+The users of statistical data are informed about revisions on the website of the Croatian Bureau of Statistics https://dzs.gov.hr/en.

 2.3.2.
 Data revision - practice